CXianRen/DAT205/Doc/EarlierWork.md

 fluid behaviour with Navier-Stokes equations such as incompressibility and Newtonian viscosity.
 Which may not always hold true for real-world fluids like smoke.

+## Further development by Foster and Metaxas:
+Later, Foster and Metaxas made significant improvement in smoke simulation by simulating smoke motions in three dimensions using relatively coarse grids.
+Instead of needing an extremely fine grid to capture all the details, they could use a more manageable grid resolution while still producing visually convincing results.
+Their simulations captured the characteristic swirling motions of smoke, adding realism to the simulations.
+Which was achieved through careful modelling and computation of the fluid dynamics equations.

+The limitations of this approach lies partly on limited detail due to the fact that coarse grids inherently limit the level of detail that can be captured in simulations.
+While they were able to produce convincing swirling motions, finer details, such as small-scale vortices typical of smoke, may have been lost due to the coarse resolution.

+Additionally, their explicit integration scheme required small time steps to maintain stability, particularly when fluid velocities were high.
+This led to slower simulations, as larger time steps couldn't be used without risking instability even though their simulations produced visually appealing results.
+Furthermore, like many explicit integration schemes, their simulations suffered from numerical dissipation.
+This means that small-scale details in the flow, such as fine vortices, tended to dissipate too quickly, resulting in a loss of realism in the simulation.

+## Stam's Model:
+So far, all the models have stability problems due to different factors.
+Stam's model made achievement on unconditional stability.
+Unlike previous approaches that required small time steps for stability, Stam's model could maintain stability even with larger time steps.
+This greatly improved the efficiency of simulations, allowing them to run faster without sacrificing stability.
+Stam employed a semi-Lagrangian advection scheme, which involves tracing back the flow of the fluid to advect quantities like density and velocity.
+This method is computationally efficient and helps reduce numerical dissipation compared to some other advection schemes.
+He even used implicit solvers to solve the equations governing fluid motion.
+Which are more stable and can handle larger time steps compared to explicit solvers, contributing to the model's stability.

+However, it still had limitations, despite its stability, Stam's model suffered from numerical dissipation.
+This means that small-scale features in the flow, such as fine vortices and details in the smoke, could be overly smoothed out, leading to a loss of realism in the simulation.
+Stam's model used a first-order integration scheme, which limited its ability to accurately capture the finer details of smoke motion.
+Higher-order integration schemes could provide better accuracy but might introduce additional complexity and computational cost.
+Like other named simulation models,  Stam's model required careful tuning of parameters to achieve the desired results.
+Finding the right balance between stability, accuracy, and computational efficiency could be challenging and time-consuming.
+For implementing Stam's model, particularly the combination of semi-Lagrangian advection and implicit solvers, could be complex and require expertise in numerical methods and computational fluid dynamics.

+## Compressible flow equations VS Incompressible flow equations
+compressible flow equations and incompressible flow equations are two fundamental frameworks for modeling fluid dynamics, each suitable for different scenarios depending on the magnitude of density variations within the fluid.
+Yngve et al. proposed using compressible equations to model explosions, but these introduced strict time step restrictions.
+Most practitioners prefer using incompressible equations due to their flexibility and avoidance of strict time step restrictions associated with compressible equations.
+The key distinction between compressible and incompressible flow is the treatment of density variation.
+Compressible flow equations account for density changes, while incompressible flow equations assume constant density.
+Compressible flow equations require consideration of the speed of sound, whereas incompressible flow equations typically ignore its effects.
+Compressible flow equations are used in scenarios where density changes are significant, such as high-speed aerodynamics and combustion.
+Incompressible flow equations are used in scenarios where density changes are negligible, such as most everyday fluid flow applications.

+## Lattice Gas Solvers (LGS)
+Another alternative Lattice Gas Solvers(LGS), LGS are based on the concept of cellular automata, where the fluid is represented as discrete particles moving on a lattice grid.
+Each cell in the grid represents a small volume of fluid, and particles move between neighboring cells according to predefined rules.
+Unlike continuum-based methods like finite difference or finite volume, LGS simulate fluid dynamics at a microscopic level.
+They track the motion and interactions of individual particles to simulate the behavior of the entire fluid.

+The simulation proceeds in two main steps: collision and streaming.
+During collision, particles interact within each cell according to collision rules.
+Then, during streaming, particles move to neighboring cells based on streaming rules.
+Despite the simple rules governing particle motion, complex fluid behavior emerges from the collective interactions of the particles.
+This allows LGS to capture phenomena like turbulence, shock waves, and vortices.
+LGS can be highly parallelized, making them well-suited for implementation on parallel computing architectures like GPUs.
+This enables efficient simulation of large-scale fluid flows.

+while Lattice Gas Solvers offer a computationally efficient and conceptually simple approach to simulating fluid dynamics, they also have limitations.
+LGS are inherently less accurate compared to continuum-based methods for fluid dynamics, particularly in modeling complex fluid behaviors or capturing fine-scale details.
+This is because they rely on simplified rules and discrete particle motion rather than solving the full continuum equations.
+The discrete nature of the lattice grid can introduce artifacts in the simulation results, such as grid-induced turbulence or numerical dissipation.
+These artifacts can affect the accuracy and realism of the simulation, especially in regions of high fluid flow gradients.
+While LGS can be parallelized, simulating large-scale fluid flows with high resolution can still be computationally expensive.
+The need to track individual particle motion and interactions imposes computational overhead, limiting the size and resolution of simulations that can be performed.
+Despite their conceptual simplicity, implementing and tuning LGS can be complex.
+Designing appropriate collision and streaming rules to accurately represent fluid behavior requires careful consideration, and achieving stable and realistic simulations may require extensive parameter tuning.
+LGS are well-suited for certain types of fluid flow problems, such as simulating simple flows or studying emergent phenomena.
+However, they may not be suitable for all types of fluid flows, particularly those involving complex geometries or boundary conditions.